kblicharski/kind2/README.rst

 to install the Kind 2 binary into ``<path>/bin``.
 You can omit the option to accept the default path of ``/usr/local/bin``.

-The ZeroMQ and CZMQ libraries, and OCaml bindings to CZMQ are distributed with Kind 2.
-The build script will compile and link to those, ignoring any versions that are installed on your system.

 If it has been successful, call

 .. code-block:: none